 The transformation for the rod’s left end gives us:

-The reader may compare this to the respective coordinates for our selected events found in the last post VI (using results of a LT from frame A to frame B).
+The reader may compare this to the respective coordinates for our selected events found in a previous post (using results of a LT from frame A to frame B).
 They data are identical with what we independently got above !

 The rest is a simple geometrical back-transformation from the rotated spatial coordinate system in B to the standard coordinate system there (with its xB-axis aligned with the slot).
 I leave this to the reader.